International Society on Toxinology

 This website is designed to give IST members and others interested in toxinology access to IST information on forthcoming meetings, subscription payment, membership profiles and related matters.

 The next World Congress of the IST will be held at Oxford University in 2015.
 Details are yet to be confirmed, but the tentative dates are September 25th to 30th, 2015.
+A website has been established.

 IST Council has now approved and adopted the draft constitution for the Board of Clinical Toxinology and has appointed an inaugural Board to advance this initiative, first discussed at the World Congress in Recife in 2009.